rubengees/Vocabletrainer/README.md

 # Vocabletrainer
 A free App to learn Vocables

+### Note: This project is not maintained anymore.

 The Source Code of this App: https://play.google.com/store/apps/details?id=com.rubengees.vocables